ahmadluay9/hotel-mcp-bigquery-postgresql/README.md

 ## Features
 - **Conversational Interface**: An intuitive chat application built with Streamlit.

+- **Hierarchical Agent System**: A multi-agent architecture where a root agent delegates tasks to specialized agents for operations, analytics, and data visualization.

 - **Operational Capabilities**:

     - Find available rooms based on dates and room types.